tboulet/tboulet/README.md

 ## My current professional project 🤖

-Currently, I'm doing a research internship at FLOWERS on modeling ecosystems of neural agents.
-The code is publicly available [here](https://github.com/tboulet/EcoJAX).
+I'm doing a PhD since december 2024 at FLOWERS on the topic of "Using Large Language Model for generation of controllers in interaction agent-environment".

 ## Educational Purposes Projects 🎓